Georgian Mourning Ring for Frances Maria Tatton | 15ct Gold, Enamel & Hairwork | 1777

 Description

-This Georgian mourning ring is extraordinary, both for the quality of its craftsmanship and the powerful sense of history it carries.
+This Georgian mourning ring is extraordinary, both for its craftsmanship and its powerful connection to personal and regional history.

-Crafted in rich 15ct gold, it features an oval compartment of meticulously plaited hair beneath domed glass, framed by a delicate border of black enamel.
+Crafted in rich 15ct gold, it features an oval compartment of meticulously plaited hair beneath domed glass, framed by a fine border of black enamel.

-The side of the shank is inscribed with the name “F.M.
-Tatton” and the date “9 JAN 1777,” a direct reference to Frances Maria Tatton (née Fountayne), who died that year aged 26.
+The shank is inscribed “F.M.
+Tatton” and dated “9 JAN 1777,” commemorating Frances Maria Tatton (née Fountayne), who died that year at just 26.

-As the first wife of William Tatton Egerton - a descendant of King Henry VII - she was part of one of Cheshire’s most prominent families.
+As the first wife of William Tatton Egerton, she belonged to one of Cheshire’s most prominent families.

-This connection to the Tattons of Wythenshawe Hall and Tatton Park deepens the historical and emotional resonance of the ring, transforming it from a beautiful object into a personal relic of British gentry mourning culture.
+This link to the Tattons of Wythenshawe Hall and Tatton Park adds historical and emotional depth, transforming the ring from a beautiful object into a poignant relic of 18th century mourning culture.

 item details | |